MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbarimages-class.md

  Larghezza in pixel dell'immagine.

 ### <a name="return-value"></a>Valore restituito
- `TRUE` Se l'immagine è stata correttamente sottoposto a mirroring; in caso contrario `FALSE`.
+ TRUE se l'immagine è stata correttamente sottoposto a mirroring; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note
- Questa funzione viene utilizzata per supportare sistemi di scrittura da destra a sinistra.
+ Questa funzione viene utilizzata per supportare i sistemi di scrittura da destra a sinistra.

 ##  <a name="mirrorbitmapvert"></a>  CMFCToolBarImages::MirrorBitmapVert